ebcoop/rulesandpolicies/Rules.md

 5. The chief executive officer cannot be required to be an active member of the co-operative.

-6. In the event of any conflict between the terms of the appointment of a person as the chief executive officer and that personâ€™s obligations or privileges under the Law, the terms of the Law prevail over the terms of appointment.
+6. In the event of any conflict between the terms of the appointment of a person as the chief executive officer and that person’s obligations or privileges under the Law, the terms of the Law prevail over the terms of appointment.

 #### 47 First directors and election of directors (CNL ss173 & 179)